 Photobiological risk assessment (EN62471 and IEC TR 62778) is one of the mandatory provisions imposed by the European Commission to ensure the safety of products and people.

-Manufacturers and marketers of products incorporating LED type light sources must comply with the applicable standards: EN62471 and IEC TR 62778.
+Indeed, manufacturers and marketers of products incorporating LED-type light sources must comply with the applicable standards: EN62471 and IEC TR 62778.

-Its obligations are part of the CE marking, in particular in the context of compliance with the European Low Voltage Directive (LVD), another international body.
+Its obligations are part of the CE marking, particularly in the context of compliance with the European Low Voltage Directive (LVD).

-The term “photobiological hazard” refers in particular to the potential of LED light to harm the eye, and more specifically at the ends of the visible spectrum.
+The term “photobiological hazard” refers to the potential of LED light to injure the eye, particularly at the extreme ends of the visible spectrum.

-At the blue end of the visible spectrum, the risks relate to UV light, while on the red side, it relates to infrared light.
+On the blue end of the visible spectrum, the risks are with UV light, while on the red side it will be more with infrared light.

-In particular those concerning risks for the skin and the eyes: exposure of the skin, exposure of the surface of the eye (cornea, conjunctiva and lenses), as well as the exposure of the retina in the posterior part of the eye.
+Several criteria are taken into account for the measurement result and in particular those concerning the risks for the skin and the eyes: exposure of the skin, exposure of the surface of the eye (cornea, conjunctiva and lenses), as well as the exposure of the retina in the posterior part of the eye.

-The measurements are carried out on a radiometric measurement bench entirely dedicated to the assessment of the photobiological risk.
+The measurements are carried out on a radiometric measurement bench entirely dedicated to photobiological risk assessment.

-As part of the accreditation, the bench is calibrated using standard light sources connected to the International System (IS).
+As part of the accreditation, the bench is calibrated using standard light sources connected to the International System.